Deep-MI/fsqc/README.md

 - Required packages include the nibabel and skimage package for the core functionality, plus the the matplotlib, pandas, and transform3d packages for some optional functions and modules.

-- For (optional) shape analysis, an installation of the `brainprintpython` package is required.

 ___